ryan-mapa/spaceship/README.md

 This game is very straightforward but will feature a simple AI for enemy ships.

+- [ ] Game to be created using Canvas
 - [ ] Customization options for ship
 - [ ] Enemy ship AI
 - [ ] There’s no sound in space.